 EU enlargement and neighbouring countriesThe EU continues to grow.
 Accession negotiations with Croatia are now complete.
 Negotiations are still ongoing with Iceland, Montenegro and Turkey.
-Membership is also a possibility for the countries of the Western Balkans (Albania, Bosnia & Herzegovina, Kosovo, Macedonia and Serbia), though as yet this remains a distant prospect.
+Membership is also a possibility for the countries of the Western Balkans (Albania, Bosnia & Herzegovina, Kosovo, North Macedonia and Serbia), though as yet this remains a distant prospect.
 Candidate countries must incorporate EU law into their national law and enforce it accordingly.
 Their public administration and finances must also meet certain standards.

 The Netherlands believes enlargement is important because it makes Europe more stable and increases the size of the internal market.
 At the same time, the Netherlands feels that countries should not be allowed to join until they meet all conditions.
 This means, for example, that candidate countries must fully respect the rule of law, human rights (including the rights of minorities) and democratic principles.

 Besides the issue of enlargement, the EU is also focused on its neighbours.
 It has established partnerships with countries to the east (like Georgia, Moldova and Ukraine) and in North Africa (like Morocco, Egypt and Tunisia).
 The EU is engaged in negotiations with these countries on trade agreements and energy.
 This kind of cooperation is important to the Netherlands, as it will lead to increased trade and greater stability in those countries.